dharshan-manjunath/Classification-with-multilayer-perceptron/README.md

 # Classification-with-multilayer-perceptron
-Double moon classification problem with multilayer perceptron by back-propagation
+This repositary contains code for Double moon classification problem with multilayer perceptron by back-propagation Accuracy - 99%